Octachron/codept/README.md

 Codept can be used as a drop-in replacement for ocamldep, on Linux at least.
 More tests are needed on other platforms.
-Unfortunately, most of OCaml build systems are built around ocamldep limitation and would not benefit directly from replacing ocamldep by codept.
+Unfortunately, most of OCaml build systems are built around ocamldep limitations and would not benefit directly from replacing ocamldep by codept.

 A possible exception is self-cycle detection: invoking codept on the following "a.ml" file